DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

 ## Prepare your environment for the ODM installation

-To get access to the ODM material, you must have an IBM entitlement registry key to pull the images from the IBM Entitled registry.
+To get access to the ODM material, you must have an IBM entitlement key to pull the images from the IBM Entitled Registry.

-(If you prefer to install ODM from Azure Container Registry, you can have a look at [this dedicated page](README_PPA.md).)
+(If you prefer to install ODM from Azure Container Registry, take a look at [this dedicated page](README_PPA.md).)

-### Using the IBM Entitled registry with your IBMid (10 min)
+### Using the IBM Entitled Registry with your IBMid (10 min)

 Log in to [MyIBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary) with the IBMid and password that are associated with the entitled software.

 In the Container software library tile, verify your entitlement on the View library page, and then go to Get entitlement key to retrieve the key.

-Create a pull secret by running a kubectl create secret command.
+Create a pull secret by running the `kubectl create secret` command.

 ```
 $ kubectl create secret docker-registry <registrysecret> --docker-server=cp.icr.io \